twilco/kosmonaut/README.md

 - [x] Support for arbitrary scale factors (e.g. high-DPI monitors)
 - [ ] Text rendering with FreeType (without support for text layout — see next item)
 - [ ] Support for normal flow, inline formatting context layout and paint

+### Project goals

+Kosmonaut was created with the intention of learning browser engine development.
+However, the project has come a little ways now, and I've been thinking about niches I can work towards fitting Kosmonaut into.
+I've shared some thoughts on potential niches [in this issue](https://github.com/twilco/kosmonaut/issues/6), and would love to hear your ideas too.

 ### Build and test